yudhisteer/Box-Optimization-with-Genetic-Algorithm/README.md

 ## Research Questions

 ## Problem Statement
 Genetic algorithm can be hard to understand if one does not have a Biology background hence, for the purpose of this project we will initially assume we are a lucky delivery guy for Amazon Prime whose job will be deliver the products people ordered.
-However, it is us who has to decide which parcels to take in the van as we have a limited volume capacity.
+However, it is us who has to decide which parcels to take in the van as we have a **limited volume capacity**.

 **P.S.** You do not want to be like this guy below.
 But instead you want to make the choice of selecting each box in a clear scientific way that will maximize two things: